k7n2g/dapa-blockchain/API.md

 #### Get Balance
 Get asset balance from wallet.
-When no parameter is set, default asset is XELIS.
+When no parameter is set, default asset is DAPA.

 NOTE: By default, if no balance for the requested asset is found, it will returns 0.
 Use `has_balance` to determine if the wallet as an asset balance or not.